moneroguides/1x02-setting-up-your-own-node/script.md

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`

 Let's break down this command.
-First, we're making a directory called "monerod", in the user's directory (`/home/"USERNAME"`), then we're using the `tar` function to unpack the compressed folder into the directory we just created.
+First, we're making a directory called *monerod*, in the user's directory (`/home/"USERNAME"`), then we're using the `tar` function to unpack the compressed folder into the directory we just created.

 Now, let's run that by hitting *Enter*